List of Giro d'Italia general classification winners: History

 Stefano Garzelli won the Giro in 2000.
 Gilberto Simoni was the winner in 2001 and 2003, with Paolo Savoldelli victorious in 2002.
 Simoni was denied a third victory in 2004, when he was beaten by teammate Damiano Cunego.
 Salvodelli won his second Giro in 2005, beating Simoni by 28 seconds.
 Ivan Basso was the victor in 2006, Danilo di Luca won in 2007, though the tour was marred by doping allegations.
 Spaniard Alberto Contador of was the winner in 2008; the following year he raced in the Tour de France instead, and Denis Menchov was the Giro victor.
 Basso returned after a doping suspension to regain his title in 2010.
 Contador was the victor at the podium ceremony in Milan, but he was later stripped of the title after he was found guilty of doping in the 2010 Tour de France.
 Runner-up Michele Scarponi was awarded the victory.

 Ryder Hesjedal became the first Canadian to win the Giro in 2012, beating Joaquim Rodríguez by 16 seconds.
 After gaining the lead after the eighth stage, Vincenzo Nibali won two more stages to help consolidate his lead and win the 2013 edition.
 Colombian Nairo Quintana became the first rider from South America to win the Giro in 2014.
 The following year Contador won the Giro for the second time.
 Nibali won his second Giro in 2016; he finished 52 seconds ahead of second-placed Esteban Chaves.
 In 2017, Tom Dumoulin became the first Dutchman to win the Giro, finishing only 31 seconds ahead of Quintana.
 A year later, Chris Froome won the 2018 Giro, becoming the first British rider to win the race.
 He finished 46 seconds ahead of defending champion Dumoulin, mounting a comeback in the final week which included an 80 km solo victory on stage 19.
 Richard Carapaz became the first Ecuadorian to win a Grand Tour when he won in 2019.
 British rider, Tao Geoghegan Hart, was the winner of the 2020 Giro.
 He won the race by 39 seconds after entering the final stage of the race, a time trial, level with runner-up, Jai Hindley.
 Egan Bernal won the 2021 Giro, while Hindley won the race a year later to become the first Australian rider to win the Giro.
 Primož Roglič became the first Slovenian to win the Giro in 2023 when he beat Geraint Thomas by 14 seconds.
 His compatriot, Tadej Pogačar, won the Giro the following year.
 Simon Yates won the Giro in 2025, winning the race by 3 minutes and 56 seconds from second-placed rider, Isaac del Toro.
+Jonas Vingegaard won the 2026 Giro, to become the eighth cyclist to win all three Grand Tours.